R u t h - G i k o w - - 1 9 1 5 - 1 9 8 2

 Psychosis - Two Napoleons and a Josephine - c.1937, Color Serigraph.

 Edition c.
 25. Signed and titled in pencil.
-Stamped NEW YORK CITY WPA ART PROJECT in the lower left margin; numbered 12 in pencil, in the top and bottom sheet edges.
+Stamped NEW YORK CITY WPA ART PROJECT in the lower left margin; numbered 12 in pencil, in the bottom right sheet corner.

-Exhibited and Illustrated in Paths to the Press; Printmaking and American Women Artists 1910-1960; Elizabeth Seaton, editor; 2006.
+Exhibited and reproduced: Paths to the Press; Printmaking and American Women Artists 1910-1960; Elizabeth Seaton, editor; 2006.

 Flood - c.1939, Color Serigraph.